 Check the Enable SMTP box to unblock the mail ports.

 Go back to your servers details end select the security group previously created.
-The new Security Group configuration will be applied automatically on Virtual Cloud Servers.
-BareMetal cloud servers need to be hard rebooted from the management console to configure the new rules.
+The new Security Group configuration will be applied automatically on Virtual Cloud Instances.
+BareMetal Cloud Instances need to be hard rebooted from the management console to configure the new rules.

 Your GitLab server is now configured and ready to use.
 When your server is running, copy its public IP address and paste it in your favorite browser.